Gu1lhermeLopes/TQS_103896/lab3/lab3_1/readme.md

+# Lab3_1

-a) Identify a couple of examples that use AssertJ expressive methods chaining.
+### a) Couple of examples that use AssertJ expressive methods chaining.

-        assertThat(allEmployees).hasSize(3).extracting(Employee::getName).contains(alex.getName(), john.getName(), bob.getName());

-        assertThat(response.getBody()).extracting(Employee::getName).containsExactly("bob", "alex");
+- A_EmployeeRepositoryTest
+  - assertThat(fromDb).isNull();

+- B_EmployeeService_UnitTest
+  - assertThat(fromDb.getName()).isEqualTo("john");

+- D_EmployeeRestControllerIT
+  - assertThat(found).extracting(Employee::getName).containsOnly("bob");

+- E_EmployeeRestControllerTemplateIT
+  - assertThat(response.getStatusCode()).isEqualTo(HttpStatus.OK);

-b) Identify an example in which you mock the behavior of the repository (and avoid involving a database).
+### b) An example in which you mock the behavior of the repository

-        @Mock( lenient = true)
-        private EmployeeRepository employeeRepository;

-c) What is the difference between standard @Mock and @MockBean?

-d) What is the role of the file “application-integrationtest.properties”?
-In which conditions will it be used?
-e) the sample project demonstrates three test strategies to assess an API (C, D and E) developed with SpringBoot.
-Which are the main/key differences?
+- In B_EmployeeService_UnitTest the repository is mocked,using @Mock, in SetUp is setted what repository should return.

+### c) @Mock vs @MockBean

+ - **@MockBean** is a SpringBoot's annotation who create a Mockito Mock and make the injection in the application context

+ - while **@Mock** comes from Mockito framework and just create a Mock without injection

+### d) “application-integrationtest.properties” Role and when used
+- This file is used to set some properties to be able to run the app in a  different environment, for example use a persistence storage or set a port.
+- and is just used in test files with @TestPropertySource annotation.
+In this case will run the test with the file's proprieties.

+### e) Differences between C,D and E strategy

+- The unique change from D to E ,is the E make REST requests using TestRestTemplate class while D use MockMvc, which dont allow this requests.
+- The strategy C do a test exclusively focus in controller.